-While a coffee or tea shop owner might typically spend time thinking about marketing, managing and menus, savvy real-estate agents and brokers are specialized salespeople.
-Their job is to bring in the highest possible rental rate for the properties they represent.
-Café tenants may go through the leasing process once or twice in their entire lifetime, yet they have to negotiate against seasoned professionals who negotiate leases every day.
+While a coffee or tea shop owner might spend time thinking about marketing, managing, and menus, savvy real estate agents and brokers are specialized salespeople.
+They aim to bring in the highest possible rental rate for the properties they represent.
+Café tenants may go through the leasing process once or twice in their lifetime, yet they have to negotiate against seasoned professionals who negotiate leases daily.

 Ask the right questions.
-Gathering information about what other tenants are paying for rent or what incentives they received will position you to get a better deal.
-Consider that your landlord and his agent know what every other tenant in the property is paying in rent, so you must do your homework too.
+It’s essential to gather information about what other tenants are paying for rent or the incentives they received, which will position you to get a better deal.
+Consider that your landlord and agent know what every other tenant on the property is paying in rent, so you must do your homework too.

-Brokers: friend or foe?
+Brokers: Friend or Foe?

 Often, the higher the rent you pay, the more commission the agent earns.
 If you are researching multiple properties, try to deal directly with the listing agent for each property rather than letting one agent take you around or show you another agent’s listing.
 Your tenancy is more desirable to the listing agent if he can avoid commission-splitting with other agents.

 Ask for more than you want.
 If you want three months of free rent, ask for five months.
 No one ever gets more than they ask for.
 Be prepared for the landlord to counter-offer and negotiate with you as well.
 Don’t be afraid of hearing “no” from the landlord—counter offers are all part of the game.

-Negotiate the deposit.
+Negotiate the Deposit

 The leasing process is just that—a process, not an event.
-The more time you have to put the deal together and make counter offers, the better chance you have of getting what you really want.
-Too often, coffee and tea shop tenants mistakenly try to hammer out the deal in a two- or three-hour marathon session.
+The more time you have to put the deal together and make counter offers, the better your chance of getting what you want.
+Too often, coffee and tea shop tenants mistakenly try to hammer out a deal in a two- or three-hour marathon session.
 It’s more productive to negotiate in stages over time.

 In some cases, the landlord is in such a strong position that free rent is hard to get.
 The longer the space has been vacant, the stronger your negotiating position.
 If the agent won’t adjust or increase the free rent on the offer to lease, do it yourself (in pen) as a counter offer.

-Three years—or even one year for some coffee and tea shop tenants, may be better if the cost of leasehold improvements is low enough, as these are generally amortized over the life of a lease term.
-The agent, motivated by a greater commission, may want you to sign the longest term possible, but the landlord may be flexible.
+Three years—or even one year for some coffee and tea shop tenants—may be better if the cost of leaseholder improvements is low enough, as these are generally amortized (written off) over a lease term.
+Motivated by a bigger commission, the agent may want you to sign the longest term possible, but the landlord may be flexible.
 Take the term that is best for you and your business.

-—Jeff Grandfield and Dale Willerton speak regularly at coffee trade shows.
+Jeff Grandfield and Dale Willerton regularly speak at coffee trade shows.
 Visit them at the Lease Coach.